Lyman S. Kidder: The Kidder Massacre

 Discovering the remains of Lieutenant Kidder and ten of his men c.1867.

 In mid-June, 1867 Kidder was ordered to Fort Sedgwick in Colorado Territory and was attached to Company M of the 2nd Cavalry Regiment.
 On July 1, 1867 Kidder was placed in charge of a 10-man patrol along with one Sioux Scout named Red Bead and were directed to carrying orders to Lieutenant Colonel George Armstrong Custer who was headquartered nearby north of Fort McPherson, Nebraska on the Platte River.

-Kidder's 11-man patrol reached Custer's previous campsite on the evening of July 1, 1867 but found it abandoned.
-Unbeknownst to the command at Fort Sedgwick, Custer had left the area, scouting further south, then northwest.
-During the night, Kidder mistook a wagon train trail that Custer had sent to Fort Wallace for Custer's trail.
-He and his men then followed the wrong path.
+Kidder's 11-man patrol reached Custer's previous campsite on the evening of July 1, 1867 but found it abandoned, this is because Custer had left his camp the previous day.
 The next day on July 2, 1867 Kidder's patrol was discovered by a group of Lakota and allied Cheyenne just north of Beaver Creek, a tributary of the Republican River.
 Noticing the Lakota and Cheyenne, Kidder ordered his men to retreat to the south towards the Beaver Creek valley, however, some were shot off their horses when the fled during the initial skirmish.

-The skirmish was later called the Kidder fight (also called the Kidder Massacre) after Kidder, the result was the complete destruction of Kidder's 11-man patrol along with their bodies being mutilated.
+The skirmish that resulted from the engagement was called the Kidder fight (also called the Kidder Massacre) after Kidder.
+The result of the skirmish was the complete destruction of Kidder's 11-man patrol along with their bodies being mutilated.
 On July 12, 1867 Custer and his detachment discovered the bodies of Kidder and his men, they were originally buried in a mass grave together near where the attack occurred in Sherman County, Kansas.

 The bodies of Kidder and his men were later exhumed by Lieutenant Frederick Henry Beecher of the 3rd Infantry Regiment, Beecher was later killed in 1876 during the Battle of Beecher Island.
 Kidder's remains were then taken to Saint Paul, Minnesota and were buried at the Oakland Cemetery in Saint Paul.
 The others in Kidder's patrol were buried at Fort Wallace, but in 1886 were removed to the Fort Leavenworth National Cemetery.